Screens may look nicer when their brightness is up, but the high intensity of light is harmful for your eyes. 1)

 The best situation is where the monitor light and the ambient light have matching intensity.
 But it's still not optimal if both sources are extremely bright.
 A low ambient light and a matching low screen brightness, which still allows you to see the detail you need to see, is the best option for eye healh.

-In practice, on most computer monitors you will just dial the brightness level to zero.
-They are just too bright.
+In practice, with most computer monitors and most indoor lighting, you will be dialing the brightness level to zero.
+Monitors are just too bright, unless sunlight is shining through your window in the background.
 You can also play with the contrast to optimize image clarity and readability.

 If you practice this from an early age, you will find that most people in the era-of-screens have limited vision in low light.
 Manufacturers are starting to take note, with now common features such as screens with automatic brightness, and a blue-light cycle that follows the circadian rhythm.

 The physiology of eye strain, or asthenopia, is not fully understood.
 6)